teambition/trie-mux/README.md

 ## Pattern Rule

-The defined pattern can contain three types of parameters:
+The defined pattern can contain six types of parameters:

 | Syntax | Description |
 |--------|------|